adelaalfar/play-form-kludge/README.md

     approach is ultimately simpler and more readable.

   * I will be interested to see how binding of form elements to entities is accomplished in the case of embedded entities.
-In Play for Java, the examples do a "two pass" binding: first the
+In [Play for Java](http://www.manning.com/leroux/), the example code does a "two pass" binding: first the
     framework binds the form fields to "bogus" entity instances, then the application code has to do another pass to get valid entities.
 My manual implementation avoids this problem.
 Perhaps there is a cleaner way.